Michel da Silva

-Michel Cavalcante Fonseca da Silva (born 23 February 2006) is a Brazilian professional footballer who plays for Vancouver FC in the Canadian Premier League.
+Michel Cavalcante Fonseca da Silva (born 23 February 2006) is a Brazilian professional footballer who plays for Brazilian Série A side Palmeiras, on loan from Vancouver FC in the Canadian Premier League.

 Early life

-Cavalcante began playing youth football with Fortaleza at the U13 level.
+da Silva began playing youth football with Fortaleza at the U13 level.
 In April 2022, he signed his first professional contract with the club.

 Club career

-In April 2025, Cavalcante signed with Canadian Premier League club Vancouver FC on a one-year contract.
+In April 2025, da Silva signed with Canadian Premier League club Vancouver FC on a one-year contract.
 However, he was initially unable to join the club, before officially joining in July 2025.
+He scored his first goal in the semi-finals of the 2026 Canadian Championship against Atlético Ottawa.

+In February 2026, he was loaned to Brazilian Série A side Palmeiras through January 2027, with Palmeiras also holding a purchase option.
+He is set to join the club's U20 team, during his loan stint.